aSchimp/RemoteSpotifyApp/README.md

 RemoteSpotifyApp
 ================

 A custom Spotify iOS app that allows remote control commands to be taken from a Bluetooth device.
-The Bluetooth capabilities are yet to be implemented.
+The Bluetooth capabilities are functional, but there are some tweaks that need to be made to the UI.

 The app currently has the following features:
  - Play tracks from user playlists randomly